List of New Hampshire historical markers (126–150): . East Weare Village

 "In 1960 their beautiful community was sacrificed for the Everett Flood Control Project.
 Their village was the home for over 60 families and was a self supporting thriving community.
 Farming and lumbering was a way of life for the villagers.
 East Weare formerly had a train depot, churches, school, post office, toy shop, garage, grocery store, lumber mills, grist mill, also Grange Hall, cemeteries, blacksmith shop and creamery."

+Note: this marker was erected in 1982.